Supermagnum/supermorse-app/README.md

 ## Needed Hardware
 • Seeeduino XIAO – The smallest compatible Arduino board,can fit into the morse key base.
 Other Arduino's are supported.
+Note: Arduino Pro mini does not have a built in USB port.

 • Dual-paddle Morse key (other types also supported)